GTmetrix Performance Blog

 Here are our recommended settings:

-Enable “Optimize CSS delivery” with the “Load CSS Asynchronously” option.
+Enable “Optimize CSS delivery” with the “Remove unused CSS” option.

-If you run into any styling issues as a result, refer to WP Rocket’s documentation on using Fallback critical CSS.
+If you do run into any styling issues as a result of enabling this feature, refer to WP Rocket’s documentation on using Fallback critical CSS.

-Under “JavaScript files“, ensure Minify JavaScript files is checked and leave the Combine JS files option unchecked, unless you are running on HTTP/1.1.
+Leave the Combine JS files option unchecked, unless you are running on HTTP/1.1 (which you ideally shouldn’t be).

 Scroll further down and enable the Load JavaScript deferred option.